kylegundersen/DOMinationJS/README.md

 # DOMinationJS ![Build](https://img.shields.io/github/package-json/v/kylegundersen/DOMinationJS/main?label=Stable%20Version) ![coverage](https://img.shields.io/badge/coverage-100%25-green)

-This library wasn't created to reimagine a javscript world without the need for complicated and messy frameworks.
-That being said..
 JS frameworks are a paragon of bloat, bugs, performance, and integration issues.
-This library follows a simple methodology, apply the DRY principle to reduce the amount of code needed to interact with the DOM.
-This isn't meant to be a fully flushed out framework, just a helper library that helps you with Javascipt DOMination.
+Although there are reasons to use a framework, they offer little value to anyone with a working knowledge of javascript.
+This library follows a simple methodology; less is more.
+We use the DRY principle and other patterns to reduce the amount of code needed to interact with the DOM.
+A lightweight purpose-driven library for complete Javascript DOMination.

 Here is an example of how DOMinationJS reduces the code in your application.
-Less is always more!

 #### Code Sample:
 ```javascript
 // Standard way to create an element in vanilla JS